mrisher/smtp-sts/mta-sts.md

 }
 ```

-Parsers SHOULD accept TXT records and policy files which are syntactically valid
+Parsers MUST accept TXT records and policy files which are syntactically valid
 (i.e. valid key-value pairs separated by semi-colons for TXT records and valid
 JSON for policy files) and implementing a superset of this specification, in
 which case unknown fields SHALL be ignored.